RedEyed-Archive/srd35-md/book_src/Legal.md

-3.Offer and Acceptance: By Using the Open Game Content You indicate Your acceptance of the terms of this License.
+3. Offer and Acceptance: By Using the Open Game Content You indicate Your acceptance of the terms of this License.